 Chartering of the Code Signing Certificate Working Group

-A Chartered Working Group (“CWG”) is created to perform the activities as specified in this Charter, subject to the terms and conditions of the CA/Browser Forum Bylaws and Intellectual Property Rights (IPR) Policy, as such documents may change from time to time.
-This charter for the Code Signing Certificate Working Group has been created according to CAB Forum Bylaw 5.3.1.
+Upon approval of the CAB Forum by ballot, the Code Signing Certificate Working Group (“CSCWG”) is created to perform the activities as specified in this Charter, subject to the terms and conditions of the CA/Browser Forum Bylaws and Intellectual Property Rights (IPR) Policy, as such documents may change from time to time.
 In the event of a conflict between this Charter and any provision in either the Bylaws or the IPR Policy, the provision in the Bylaws or IPR Policy SHALL take precedence.
 The definitions found in the Forum’s Bylaws SHALL apply to capitalized terms in this Charter.

 Scope

-The authorized scope of the CWG SHALL be to discuss, adopt, and maintain policies, frameworks, and sets of standards related to the issuance and management of code signing certificates by third-party Certificate Issuers under a publicly trusted root (and not code signing certificates issued under a private root CA), limited as follows:
+The authorized scope of the CSCWG SHALL be to discuss, adopt, and maintain policies, frameworks, and sets of standards related to the issuance and management of code signing certificates by third-party Certificate Issuers under a publicly trusted root (and not code signing certificates issued under a private root CA), limited as follows:

 EV Code Signing Guidelines, v.
 1.4 and subsequent versions

-Version 1.0 Draft of November 19, 2015, Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates (subject to the CWG making a written finding that the provenance of such document is sufficiently covered by the Forum’s IPR Policy)
+Version 1.0 Draft of November 19, 2015, Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates (subject to the CSCWG making a written finding that the provenance of such document is sufficiently covered by the Forum’s IPR Policy)

 Verification requirements for issuance/renewal of code signing certificates